The Local Approach to Causal Inference under Network Interference: Econometric model

+In this specification, $Y_i$ is determined by three factors: the population treatment assignments $\mathbf{T}$ (adding covariates to the model is straightforward, see Appendix A.1), the population network connections $D$, and agent-specific policy-invariant unobserved heterogeneity term $U_i$ (in some settings, for instance the empirical illustration we consider in Section \ref{sec:empirical_illustration}, the outcome model will depend solely on the network configuration $D$, and thus the treatment assignment vector $\mathbf{T}$ would not appear in model specification \eqref{eq:outcome_model}).

+The function $h : \mathcal{G}\times\mathcal{U} \to \mathbb{R}$ maps $G_i$ and $U_i$ into the outcome $Y_i$.\footnote{$U_i$ is assumed to take values in a separable metric space $\mathcal{U}$.
 We endow $\mathcal{G} \times \mathcal{U}$ with the usual product topology, define probability measures on the corresponding Borel sigma-algebra, and associate a stochastic rooted network and error pair $(G_i, U_i)$ with a probability measure $\mu$.
 For now we take $\mu$ as arbitrary and fixed by the researcher.
-We motivate a specific choice of $\mu$ in the context of a multiple-networks setting in Section 4.2 below.
+We motivate a specific choice of $\mu$ in the context of a multiple-networks setting in Section 4.2 below.} We assume that the researcher has some knowledge of $\mathbf{Y}$, $\mathbf{T}$, and $D$. $U_i$ and $h$ are unknown.
+The key assumption of the model is that the effect of the first two factors on the outcome is intermediated by the rooted network $G_i(D,\mathbf{T}) : \mathcal{D} \times \mathcal{T} \to \mathcal{G}$.
+That is, for a fixed level of unobserved heterogeneity $U_i$, any pair of treatment assignments and network connections $(d,\mathbf{t}) \in \mathcal{D}\times\mathcal{T}$ that result in the same rooted network $G_{i}(d,\mathbf{t})$ lead to the same outcome $h(G_i(d,\mathbf{t}),U_i)$.
+In the network interference literature, a function of the treatment assignments and network connections that has this property is often called an \emph{exposure map} and any element of the range of the exposure map is called an \emph{effective treatment}.

+What distinguishes our specification from the established network interference literature is that, in the literature, the exposure map is typically taken to be low-dimensional, known up to a finite-dimensional vector of parameters.
+For instance, the exposure map may be a linear function of the number of treated agents with a certain distance to the focal agent.
+A drawback of this strategy is that the researcher may misspecify the exposure map, i.e. they choose a low-dimensional function that does not fully intermediate the effect of the treatment assignments and network connections on the outcome.
+When the exposure map is misspecified, the researcher's inferences about the impact of policy counterfactuals will not generally be valid.
+For a further discussion of this point, see our note \cite{auerbach2024discussion}.

+Our model, by contrast, takes the exposure map to be rooted-network valued.
+A benefit of this approach is that the rooted network contains everything that is knowable about an agent based on the nearby treatment assignments and network connections.
+Because of this, it nests a large class of potential exposure maps and, as a result, is less prone to misspecification.
+A cost of this approach is that, in many settings, the space of rooted networks may be relatively complicated, potentially leading to slow rates of convergence.
+We discuss this issue in more detail in Section 4 below.